-The College of Science, with support from donors, and in collaboration with Indiana University School of Medicine - South Bend and Harper Cancer Research Institute, and Glynn Family Honors Program, will support at least 40 Notre Dame undergraduate science students to engage in summer research in 2014.
-Students can apply for SURF beginning January 2014.
+The College of Science, with support from donors, and in collaboration with Indiana University School of Medicine - South Bend, Harper Cancer Research Institute, and Glynn Family Honors Program, will support at least 40 Notre Dame undergraduate science students to engage in summer research in 2014.

 Program Activities.
-Full-time research should be conducted for 9-10 weeks on a research project mentored by College of Science (COS) faculty, and participation in campus workshops and events is strongly encouraged.
-Fellowship recipients may be integrated into NSF-REU program activities in their departments, although the source of funding is separate.
-Participants must provide a letter of thanks to donors and summary of their summer research experiences before the start of the fall semester, and give a formal presentation of their research at a scientific conference or symposium within one academic year.
+Full-time research should be conducted for 9-10 weeks on research mentored by College of Science (COS) faculty, or with current international collaborators of COS faculty at an institute abroad.
+Participants must provide a thank you letter to donors and summary of their research experience before the fall semester begins, and present their research at a scientific conference or symposium within one academic year.

 Support.
-The COS Summer Undergraduate Research Fellowship (SURF) award consists of a $4,000 stipend and $500 for supplies.
+The domestic COS Summer Undergraduate Research Fellowship award consists of a $4,000 stipend and $500 for supplies.
 If students apply for and receive support from other university sources, the total stipend from the College of Science and the other university sources will not exceed $4,000.
 For the international COS-SURF the award for stipend, accommodation, and travel support will be $5,500 total.

 Eligibility.
-Current Notre Dame sophomores and juniors eligible to apply should be enrolled in a College of Science major and have worked with their College of Science faculty mentors for at least one semester prior to the summer of research.
+Current sophomores and juniors eligible to apply should be enrolled in a College of Science major and have worked with their College of Science faculty mentors for at least one semester prior to the summer of research.
 Only juniors are eligible for the international COS-SURF.
-Successful applicants are expected to continue working with the same faculty mentor into the academic year beyond the summer of funding.
+Successful applicants are expected to continue working with their COS faculty mentor beyond the summer of funding.

-Proposal Narrative –upload the following as a .pdf of no more than four pages that is formatted exactly as follows:
+A. Proposal Narrative - A proposal of no more than five pages should be uploaded as a PDF document and formatted exactly as follows:

-- Research Experiences – description of all research undertaken to date
+- Research Experiences (description of all research undertaken)

-- Research Intent – a succinct but thorough one page description of proposed summer research that provides sufficient detail to demonstrate the viability of the research while enabling reviewers unfamiliar with the specific area of research to provide a reasonable assessment
+- Research Intent (succinct but thorough one page description of proposed summer research that provides sufficient detail to demonstrate the viability of the research while enabling reviewers unfamiliar with the area of research to provide an assessment)

-- Significance of Proposed Research – a paragraph describing how the information generated by the proposed research could be applied more broadly, beyond academia
+- Significance of Proposed Research (paragraph describing how information generated by proposed research could be applied more broadly, beyond academia)

-- Major Research Discovery – a brief description of one research discovery, including reference to the relevant primary literature, which the applicant believes is critical to the area of proposed research, being sure to explain the relevance
+- Major Research Discovery (brief description of one research discovery, including reference to relevant citation that the applicant believes is critical to the area of proposed research, being sure to explain why), AND

-- Letter of Support – on submitting the proposal information and narrative, the research mentor will receive an email with instructions to upload their Letter of Support as a pdf.
-Only the research mentor for the proposed research should provide such a letter, including an assessment of the applicant’s potential, such as presentation of research, the worthiness of the proposed research, and a statement of the likelihood of continuing research beyond the summer in the mentor’s laboratory.
+B. Letters of Support - On submitting the proposal, the research mentor will receive an email with instructions to upload their Letter of Support as a PDF document.
+Only the research mentor for the proposed research should provide such a letter, including an assessment of applicant’s potential, such as the worthiness of the proposed research, and a statement of the likelihood of continuing research beyond the summer in the mentor’s laboratory.
 International proposals should also be supported by a letter from the collaborator, stating a willingness and capacity to host the student for the duration of the research.

 Deadline.
-Applications can be submitted beginning January 2014 and the deadline will be in March.
+Application materials are due by March 1, 2014.
 Incomplete applications not formatted correctly and/or submitted after the deadline will not be considered.
-Complete applications will be acknowledged by email when submitted, both from urapply.nd.edu and by the College of Science.
-If you do not receive a confirmation email from the College of Science, please contact us immediately.
+Complete applications will be acknowledged by an email when submitted, first from urapply.nd.edu and then by the College of Science.
+If you do not hear from the College of Science by March 6, please contact Dominic Chaloner immediately.